nhAnik/lbalancer/README.md

     weight: 20
   - url: http://localhost:9093
     weight: 30
 ```
+Here, `health-check-interval` field denotes the a time interval in second which should be a positive value.
+After each `health-check-interval` seconds, the load balancer will periodically check the health of the backends
+and update their status.
+The default value of this field is 10 seconds.

 Currently 4 types of load balancing methods are supported which can be mentioned in yaml file
 through `type` field:
 1. Round robin: requests are forwarded to servers evenly.
 This one is the default type.